My Little Sister by Elizabeth Robins, Notes and Commentary

 Negotiations for both American and British productions of a stage adaptation of the work were initiated, but the censor in England and the reluctance of commercial management in the United States halted these efforts.
 Further discussion of the composition and the context for Robins' interest in the issue of white slavery can be found in Joanne E. Gates, Elizabeth Robins, 1862-1952: Actress, Novelist, Feminist (University of Alabama Press, 1994), pages 207-12.

-Notes on these electronic editions: Formatting in the separate chapters allows for easier reading on the screen.
-(Font size +1 and white space created using blockquote commands are used in the chapters accessed through the Table of Contents.)
-For the entire text in one long file (425K), with less white space, go to My Little Sister , full text.
+Notes on this electronic editions: Formatting in the separate chapters allows for easier reading on the screen.
+For text of the complete book, go to My Little Sister, full text.

 PERMISSIONS.
 This published work of Elizabeth Robins is a pre-1923 publication and as such, is in the public domain in its country of publication, the United States.
 Permissions to format the publication for hypertext was secured from Mabel Smith, past literary executor.